CasianBlanaru/Storybook/Documentation/CachingStrategy.md

 -   **Lifetime**: Cache entries should have a configurable lifetime (e.g., 24 hours, 1 week).
 This can be set when writing to the cache.
 -   **Invalidation**:
-    -   **Global**: The cache can be cleared via the TYPO3 backend's cache management tools by clearing the `myfluidstorybook_renderresults` cache.
+    -   **Global**: The cache can be cleared via the TYPO3 backend's cache management tools by clearing the `luidstorybookrenderresults` cache.
     -   **Automatic (Content Changes)**: True automatic invalidation when a Fluid template file changes or related data changes is complex with `StandaloneView` as it doesn't have deep context awareness.
         -   A simple approach is to rely on manual cache clearing or time-based expiration.
         -   During development, it's often useful to disable caching or have a very short cache lifetime.
 This could be a configuration option for the extension.